 One difference is that the seller will need to disclose the active tenancy agreements and any other important documentation relating to the tenancy.
 With these to hand, the buyer and their conveyancer can then examine these documents and raise any questions they may have with the seller.

 Provided the buyer is happy, the sale goes ahead as normal, and the property’s new owner simply inherits the role as ‘landlord’ within the tenancy agreement (though it is a good idea to have documents edited and resigned by both parties, with your name(s) present).
-Read our guide to find out more about purchasing a buy to let property.
+Read our guide to find out more about purchasing a buy-to-let property.

 Buying with vacant possession